aqeedah/Database_Testing_midterm_project/README.md

 | 23      | This Was Our Pact         | Graphic            | e-book        | 2012-05-22       | 21.99 | 23        | 23           | 978-1626720534 |
 | 24      | The Secret Lake           | Adventure Fiction  | Audio book    | 2019-06-11       | 10.55 | 24        | 24           | 978-0956932303 |

+-- From this part ,Insertion of table and CRUD operation is done by prachi Thakral.
 -- customer table

 insert into customer (customer_id,first_name,last_name,contact_number,address,total_spent_amount,registration_date)